nat-sant/tic-tac-toe-game/README.md

 So, what are you waiting for?
 Dive in, explore, and let us know how we did.
 Your feedback is invaluable, and we can't wait to hear about your "Tic-Tac-Toe" adventure!
 Have a blast and enjoy the game!

 # Program Design and Implementation:
-- Developed a C++ program with a game class.
+- Developed a C++ program in Visual Studio IDE with a game class.
 - The game class encapsulates game data within a class.
 - Prompted for and received user input for game moves.
 - Checked the validity of each input move and updated the game state.